Christophers27/Noire-Worldbuilding/Story/Chapter 1 - Falling Awake.md

 ### Solura Path

 - Nilo finds themself at the top of a cobblestone path, leading down into a valley.
+- Halfway down the path, Nilo meets a mysterious figure, who says that 'you might need this if you plan to keep going'.
+They give Nilo a shadowy sword, some advice, and dashes away.
 - Following the path, they first encounter the first enemy type, the Lanternfly.
   - This is the combat tutorial.
   - Nilo is afraid of bugs, but begins to overcome their fear.